(largest planet in the solar system)

 blocking microwave observation of the planet, and would significantly

-damage any space probe that remained in it.
+damage any space probe that were to remain in it.

 theories assume gas giants form around rocky cores, but analysis